 Lotteries are common promotional tools, and the rules are straightforward.

 By definition, a lotteries feature a consideration (payment), chance, and reward.
 For a lottery to pass legal muster, all three must be present.

 - Consideration (Payment) — The player must make a material contribution to participate.

-- Chance — The player must understand that he or she may not win and lose their material contribution (e.g., money).
+- Chance — Player must understand that they will either win and lose their material contribution (e.g., money).

-- Reward — The winner of the lottery must be awarded a material reward (e.g., money, car, vacation, etc.).
+- Reward — The lottery winner must receive a material reward (e.g., money, car, vacation, etc.).

 6 More Facts About Marketing Promotions Law